About

 • Reliable outputs: provenance-first retrieval instead of vague, hallucination-prone document chat.

 • Actionable output: extending the Mason ecosystem beyond extraction.
-The next step is a deterministic pipeline that turns deep document analysis directly into native, consulting-grade presentations (PPTX) for serious white-collar work.
+The next step is a deterministic, multi-stage pipeline separating semantic narratives from visual layout DOMs, turning deep document analysis directly into editable, consulting-grade native presentations (PPTX) for serious white-collar work.

 The Foundation